If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 Virgin Atlantic Upper Class – Hong Kong To London

-It might surprise you to only see one Virgin Atlantic Upper Class option on this list but the surcharges are often just a little too steep.
-However, booking a one-way Upper Class award ticket with Virgin miles from Hong Kong to London is a great way to avoid those nasty surcharges.
+It might surprise you to only see one Virgin Atlantic Upper Class option on this list but this is a good one.
+Booking a one-way Upper Class award ticket with Virgin Atlantic Flying Club Miles from Hong Kong to London is a great way to avoid those nasty surcharges.
+Your Virgin Miles get you all the good stuff, but you don’t have to add a bunch of cash to the equation too.

 You’ll still get the same friendly service from the Virgin Atlantic crew — and who doesn’t love an inflight bar?